dheerajshenoy/IMGV/README.md

 Check out the releases page for packages.

 - Ubuntu based distributions can install the .deb file
-- Arch Linux users can download the PKGBUILD file and install the program using the following command.
+- Arch Linux users > [!CAUTION]

+    - download the PKGBUILD file and install the program using the following command.

         `mkdir imgv && wget https://github.com/dheerajshenoy/imgv/releases/download/1.2.0/PKGBUILD && makepkg -si`

+    - download the pkg.tar.zst file directly from the releases page and install it using `pacman -U <downloaded-file-name>`

 ## Build from Source